eachambers/ggtrout/README.md

 Brook trout (*Salvelinus fontinalis*), when breeding, have bright orange-red pelvic and pectoral fins and brilliant red lateral spots ringed with a grey-blue.
-There are three brookie-inspired palettes.
+There are three brookie-inspired palettes:

 ``` r
 ggtrout_palette("brook1")